 Among other reasons—laziness, convenience, a seemingly uncontrollable desire to take every opportunity to blow through my meager disposable income—I turn to delivery when I have a craving for a dish that I don’t have the skill and/or time to make at home.
 Like soup dumplings.
 Or sushi.
 And pretty much all Indian food.

-If you’re too tired to go to the grocery store and just want use up whatever random odds and ends of ingredients that have been accumulating in your fridge, like a culinary MacGyver, fried rice is the perfect solution.
+If you’d like to avoid the grocery store and just want use up whatever random odds and ends of ingredients that have been accumulating in your fridge, like a culinary MacGyver, fried rice is the perfect solution.
 It’s actually even recommended that you use leftover, one- or two-day-old refrigerated rice as a base over a hot, freshly made batch.
 This is because when the grains are chilled, they separate more easily and therefore are less likely to clump together and lose the integrity of their texture (aka become a mushy blob).

 Below we’ve compiled some favorite fried rice recipes to assist and inspire you in your takeout hackery.

-Fried rice gets the breakfast for dinner treatment in this recipe, which mixes in bacon and subs out the more traditional scrambled eggs for a food-porny, runny-yolked fried egg on top.
-Get the recipe.
+Fried rice gets the breakfast for dinner treatment in this recipe, which mixes in bacon and eggs along with green onions and an optional drizzle of hot sauce if you prefer some heat.
+Get the Breakfast Fried Rice recipe.

 Adapted from a recipe by famed chef Jean-Georges Vongerichten, this minimalist-ingredient fried rice is a clever way to spruce up leftover white rice.
 Lightly crisped ginger and garlic add aromatics and a delicate crunch, and the fried egg on top just seals the deal.
-Get the recipe.
+Get the Ginger Fried Rice recipe.